-Accurate and complete records of all applications for student supports, approvals or denials, and any subsequent disbursements is critical.
+Accurate and complete records of all applications for student supports, approvals and/or denials, and any subsequent disbursements are critical.
 Please follow these steps to document the supportive services provided to the student:

 - 1. Scan and upload all documentation, including the participant's application and award letter or other notification of approval/disapproval as an attachment to the participant's record in the AGS Prime participant-tracking software. - 2.
-In Prime, record any award as an official service provided by creating a new Service record and selecting the appropriate type of service (Supportive) in the drop-down Service menu and by entering the amount of funding awarded in the Cost field. - 3.
-Be sure to check the participant's Service records to determine total amounts previously awarded before issuing further awards.
+In AGS Prime, record any award as an official service provided by creating a new Service record and selecting the appropriate type of service (Supportive) in the drop-down Service menu and then entering the amount of funding awarded in the Cost field.
+To determine the total amounts previously awarded before issuing further awards, be sure to check the participant's service records to ensure that awards to the participant do not exceed the cumulative lifetime award limit.